khulnasoft/khulnasoft/doc/admin/observability/troubleshooting.md

    1. Alternatively, you can use the [Go net/trace endpoint](#examine-go-net-trace) to pull trace data.

-#### Scenario: Prometheus scraping metrics outside Sourcegraph Kubernetes namespace
+#### Scenario: Prometheus scraping metrics outside Khulnasoft Kubernetes namespace

-If you are seeing cAdvisor metrics from a namespace outside of the one Sourcegraph is currently deployed into.
+If you are seeing cAdvisor metrics from a namespace outside of the one Khulnasoft is currently deployed into.

-1. Uncomment our namespaced Prometheus [cAdvisor configuration](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/deploy-sourcegraph%24+cAdvisor-specific+customization+&patternType=literal)
+1. Uncomment our namespaced Prometheus [cAdvisor configuration](https://khulnasoft.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/deploy-sourcegraph%24+cAdvisor-specific+customization+&patternType=literal)
 2. Apply this configuration and restart Prometheus

 _Note:_ This is unneeded if you are using the 'namespaced' overlay